Do It Yourself - Model S

 Drive to Calibrate Cameras

-Calibration typically completes after driving 20-25 miles (32-40 km), but the distance varies depending on road and environmental conditions.
-Driving on a straight road with highly-visible lane lines allows Model S to calibrate quicker.
-When calibration is complete, the Autopilot features are available for use.
-Contact Tesla only if your Model S has not completed the calibration process after driving 100 miles (160 km).
+When calibration is complete, Autopilot features are available for use.
+Calibration typically completes after driving 20-25 miles, but the distance varies depending on road and environmental conditions.
+For example, calibration completes quicker when driving on a straight road with multiple lanes (such as a controlled-access highway), with highly-visible lane markings (in the driving lane as well as the adjacent lanes).
+Contact Tesla only if your Model S has not completed the calibration process after driving 100 miles in the described conditions.

-Note: If you attempt to use a feature that is not available until the calibration process is complete, the feature will not be enabled and the instrument panel displays a message.
+Note: If you attempt to use a feature that is not available until the calibration process is complete, the feature is disabled and the instrument panel displays a message.